flyteorg/flyte/flytectl/docs/source/gen/flytectl_get_launchplan.rst

  flytectl get launchplan -p flytesnacks -d development -o json

-Retrieve a launch plan within the project and domain as per a version and generate the execution spec file; the file can be used to launch the execution using the 'create execution' command:
+Retrieve a launch plan within the project and domain as per a version and generates the execution spec file; the file can be used to launch the execution using the 'create execution' command:

 ::